depicted-candela/TransitionalSQL/13_performanceSymphony/README.md

 <h3 id="section1sub3">Optimizer Hints</h3>
 <p>
-    An <strong>Optimizer Hint</strong> is a special comment, a `/*+ coded whisper */` embedded directly in a SQL statement that acts as a directive to the CBO.
-It's a way for a developer to make a <strong>Forced Decision</strong>, a sort of `technical debt` paid in advance.
-Hints are powerful but represent a `brittle solution` and should be used with extreme caution.
+    An <strong>Optimizer Hint</strong> is a special comment, a <code>/*+ coded whisper */</code> embedded directly in a SQL statement that acts as a directive to the CBO.
+It's a way for a developer to make a <strong>Forced Decision</strong>, a sort of <code>technical debt</code> paid in advance.
+Hints are powerful but represent a <code>brittle solution</code> and should be used with extreme caution.
 </p>

 <h3 id="section1sub4">Table Statistics & DBMS_STATS</h3>